Yale-BIM/f21-assignments/assignment-2/README.md

     > If you are working on one of the machines in AKW 410, feel free to skip this step.
 All dependencies should already be installed in the computer.
-Or contact your T.A. to help you with this step if you think this is not the case.
+Or contact your T.F. to help you with this step if you think this is not the case.

     ```bash
     # update rosdep